[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 standalone python script. does not use any virtual joystick device drivers.

-uses a virtual controller python library - vGamepad (Github) - device driver
+uses vGamepad (Github) - device driver

-as well as a python input feeder - pynput (Github) - feeder
+as well as a python input feeder pynput (Github) - feeder

 1. install vJoy